vonzink/JetsProject/README.md

  - make sure the text and parameter order matches up perfectly.
  - add the Abstract method to the interface right away so Eclise will create the    Override Method.
+ - use bufIn.readLine() to skip the header in the datat if there is one
+ - check or redo the constructor when changing datatypes
+ - .trim() dosnt always work to eliminate whitespace on both sides of a split character.

  ## Notes